 How we investigate

 Our Style: We like to keep things simple, laid back and informal.
 We want to chat and get to know you.
-At the same time, we do want the investigation to go as smoothly and efficiently as possible.
-For that reason, we do follow certain guidelines.
+At the same time, we want the investigation to go as smoothly and efficiently as possible.
+For that reason, we follow certain guidelines.
 While we strive to conduct the investigation in this manner, we realize that some situations may come up that lead us in a different direction.

 We will then get the original "Consent to investigate" form from you, that was previously mailed to you.
 You keep the copy.